 Niles is a somewhat small city located in the state of Michigan.
 With a population of 11,332 people and ten constituent neighborhoods, Niles is the 97th largest community in Michigan.

-Niles is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Niles isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Niles are a mix of both white- and blue-collar jobs.
 Overall, Niles is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Niles who work in office and administrative support (15.38%), sales jobs (10.01%), and food service (7.43%).
+There are especially a lot of people living in Niles who work in office and administrative support (12.67%), sales jobs (10.68%), and food service (7.08%).

-The rate of college-level education in Niles is quite a bit lower than the national average among all cities of 21.84%: just 11.88% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Niles with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.82% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Niles in 2010 was $17,259, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
-This equates to an annual income of $69,036 for a family of four.
-Niles also has one of the higher rates of people living in poverty in the nation, with 31.70% of its population below the federal poverty line.
+The per capita income in Niles in 2010 was $17,095, which is low income relative to Michigan and the nation.
+This equates to an annual income of $68,380 for a family of four.

 Niles is a somewhat ethnically-diverse city.
 The people who call Niles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Niles residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Niles include Irish, English, Polish, and Dutch.

 The most common language spoken in Niles is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Indic languages.